Taha Najmuddin

-Taha Najmuddin (طٰه نجْمُ الدِّين) is the second son of Mufaddal Saifuddin, the 53rd Da'i al-Mutlaq of the Dawoodi Bohras and the grandson of Mohammed Burhanuddin.
-He is an Arabic scholar at Al Jamea tus Saifiyah and heads a number of socio-economic institutions of the Dawoodi Bohra community.
+Shahzada Syedi Taha Najmuddin (طٰه نجْمُ الدِّين) is the second son of Mufaddal Saifuddin, the 53rd Da'i al-Mutlaq of the Dawoodi Bohras.
+He is a Senior Professor in Arabic at Al Jamea tus Saifiyah and heads a number of socio-economic institutions of the Dawoodi Bohra community.

 Early life

 Taha Najmuddin was born on 28 March 1975 in Mumbai, India.
 His primary education took place in Saifee Mahal, Mumbai under personal tutelage of his grandfather, Mohammed Burhanuddin and his father, Mufaddal Saifuddin.
 He attended MSB Educational Institute and graduated as Al-Faqih al-Jayyid (MA) in Islamic Fatemi Literature (الفقيه الجيد) from Aljamea-tus-Saifiyah in 1996.
 He completed the memorization of the Quran in 1999 and is also a professor at Al Jamea tus Saifiyah.

+Lineage

+Najmuddin's ancestors include Mir Mahamad Ali, Fakhr al-Din Shaheed, Abd al-Qadir Hakimuddin, Khanji Pheer and Syedi Lukman who were direct descendants of Ja'far al-Sadiq.

 Career

 Taha Najmuddin regularly accompanies Mufaddal Saifuddin on his travels and oversees various socio-economic initiatives of the Dawoodi Bohra community.
 He administers the following departments: